murggu/tecnun-cc-23/day2/day2_instructions.md

 **Exercise 0**: Preparation

+1. Go to Azure Portal and login with your account: [Azure Portal](https://portal.azure.com/)

-1. Create a **Cognitive Service** resource in Azure: create a cognitive service resource + new resource group
+2. Create a **Cognitive Service** resource in Azure: create a cognitive service resource + new resource group
 	- Region: North Europe
 	- Name: cogser-<6_letters_alias_alumno>-d2
 	- Tag: owner = "alias estudiante"

 2. Create an **Azure Machine Learning** resource in Azure: within the same resource group you just created
 	-  Region: North Europe
 	- Name: aml-<6_letters_alias_alumno>-d2
+	- Create also a Container Registry with name: "containeryournamed2" - remember you cannot add spaces or other characters
 	- Tag: owner = "alias estudiante"